infinitive and gerund

 He decided to study at university.
 We hoped to find it.
 Did he seem to like it?
 I ordered my son to send it.

-2. The expressions and phrasal verbs followed by infinitive:
+2. Expressions and phrasal verbs followed by infinitive:

 be about, do one's best, make up one's mind, set out, turn out